- 29 Oct 2024

 Note:

-It is strongly recommended to apply the update in a testing environment before implementing it in the production environment.
+It is strongly recommended to apply the update in a testing environment before implementing it in a production environment.

 sudo systemctl stop n3uron